 Rumors about a second-gen Volt arriving for the 2016 model year have been floating around for more than a year now.
 GM has finally confirmed the new Volt is being readied for 2015 Detroit Auto Show debut.
 Currently the best selling plug-in vehicle in the U.S. market with more than 65,000 units delivered, the 2016 Volt has big shoes to fill.
 Details are slim as of August 2014, but GM has dropped a few hints about the upcoming Volt in the past.
 Read on to find out more.

 Updated 09/29/2014: Chevrolet unveiled the first teaser image and new Volt debuts at the North American International Auto Show in Detroit next January.

-Click past the jump to read more about the current Chevrolet Corvette Stingray.
+Click past the jump to read more about the 2016 Chevrolet Volt.